Identification and adaptive control of a high-contrast focal plane wavefront correction system: E-M algorithm based system identification

-Figure~\ref{fig:validationErr} shows the validation errors for the different cases (analytical solution and gradient ascent with different batch sizes) plotted against the number of data points using the experimental data.
-The validation error curves decrease with the same trends as in Fig.~\ref{fig:identificationSim} (b), showing that the E-M algorithm also successfully detects and corrects the Jacobian errors in the experiment.
+With the validation error proved to be a good metric, now we use this metric to evaluate the identifcation results with the experimental data.
+As shown in Fig.~\ref{fig:validationErr}, the validation error curves of various cases decrease with the same trends as in Fig.~\ref{fig:identificationSim} (b), showing that the E-M algorithm also successfully detects and corrects the Jacobian errors in the experiment.

+Further analysis of the sources of Jacobian errors in experiment can be found in Appendix~\ref{subsec:aberrationSource}.
+As shown by this regression analysis of the identified Jacobian, DM actuator's gain errors and pupil plane wavefront phase aberrations explain around half of the model errors in our experiment.\footnote{\textcolor{black}{Other errors may be the influence function shape errors, the wavefront aberrations on the plane of other devices and the system nonliearities beyond the algorithm's identfication ablity.}} Among thees factors, the DM gain errors are easily corrected with only a few of data, while the wavefront aberrations are corrected slower and also varies over time.